-V Emergency power available?
-Anaesthetic and critical care equipment: must be available. v A range of induction masks and endotracheal tubes are available √ Anaesthetic gas vaporiser available ✓ Adequate scavenging system? ✓ Anaesthetic monitoring equipment? v Suitable volatile and parenteral agents available?
-V Emergency resuscitation equipment is readily available? √ Anaesthetic records are maintained?
-Surgical equipment: a full complement of general and special surgical instruments for diagnostic and surgical procedures must be available. √ Appropriate surgical equipment √ Dental surgical equipment √ Micro-surgery equipment? √ Magnification and good illumination equipment? v Suitable suture material available? √ Electrosurgery equipment is available?
+√ Emergency power available?
+V Energency power available.
+Anaesthetic and critical care equipment: must be available. √ A range of induction masks and endotracheal tubes are available √ Anaesthetic gas vaporiser available √ Adequate scavenging system?
+V Anaesthetic monitoring equipment?
+V Suitable volatile and parenteral agents available?
+V Emergency resuscitation equipment is readily available? ✓ Anaesthetic records are maintained?
+Surgical equipment: a full complement of general and special surgical instruments for diagnostic and surgical procedures must be available. and surgical procedures must be available. √ Appropriate surgical equipment V Dental surgical equipment v Micro-surgery equipment? √ Magnification and good illumination equipment? √ Suitable suture material available? √ Electrosurgery equipment is available?
 Sterilisation: Steam, heat, radiation and/or chemical sterilisation of surgical instruments and supplies must be available.
-A Starilization equipment? ✓ Sterilisation equipment? ✓ Verification of sterilisation?
+V Sterilisation equipment?
+V Verification of sterilisation?
 V Labelling and dating of all sterilised instruments?
-Photography: photographic equipment for documentation of disease must be available. √ Digital camera and software for image storage Medical library: a library containing textbooks and journals (or access to e-textbooks and e- journals) relating to small mammal medicine and its supporting disciplines must be immediately accessible to the resident.
+Photography: photographic equipment for documentation of disease must be available.
+Thotography: photographic equipment for documentation of disease must be available. √ Digital camera and software for image storage Medical library: a library containing textbooks and journals (or access to e-textbooks and e- journals) relating to small mammal medicine and its supporting disciplines must be immediately accessible to the resident.
 Medical library needs to be current with the ECZM reading list.
-V Does the resident have access to all titles on the surrent reading list?
 V Does the resident have access to all titles on the current reading list?
-Staff: Resident should work with multiple veterinarians, veterinary technicians and animal keepers. √ How many veterinarians are on staff?
-V How many veterinary technician / specialised keepers?
+Coff Devide a devide and the selection and the s Staff: Resident should work with multiple veterinarians, veterinary technicians and animal keepers.
+V How many veterinarians are on staff?
+V How many veterinary technician / specialised keepers? v now many veterinary technician / specialisea keepers:

 For self-assessment:

-Provide a series of photographs documenting the facilities and equipment.

-I, the Programme Supervisor, attest that this self-inspection report is an accurate indication of available facilities and equipment, and will provide additional information or documentation as requested by the Education Committee.
+Provide a series ofphotographs documenting the facilities and equipment.
+I, the Programme Supervisor, attest thatthis self-inspection report is an accurate indication of availablefacilities and equipment, and will provide additional information or documentation as requested by the Education Committee.

-Signed

-Date
+Signed Date

 For Inspection Visit:

-Inspectors' recommendations
+Inspectors recommendations

-The following mandatory conditions are made:
+The following mandatory conditionsare made:

 The following non-mandatory recommendations are made:

-Signed

-Date
+Signed Date